lorentzo/IntroductionToComputerGraphics/projects/modeling_animation/readme.md

 Grading:
 * Tasks: 1-4 are foundations and in total result in 75 points.
 * Tasks: 4-9 are optional and each bring 30 points.
-Any optional task can be chosen but tasks 1-4 should be solved before for understanding the basics.
+Any optional task can be chosen but tasks 1-4 should be solved before to understand foundations.
 These tasks are for those who want to do more and/or have more project points.
 * Maximum number of points is 100

 ## Deliverables